mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

     {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/deployment-started.png" alt="A pop-up with the Show online option visible" >}}

-##### 2.2.2 Creating a Package from the Team Serve {#package-from-team-server}
+##### 2.2.2 Creating a Package from the Team Server {#package-from-team-server}

-You can also deploy an app without using Studio Pro.
+You can also deploy an app from Team Server.
 To do this, follow these steps:

 1. Go to the [Developer Portal](http://sprintr.home.mendix.com).
 2. Click **Apps** in the top navigation panel.